Chris-Bortel/Reading-Notes/class09.md

 - listmarkers are manipulated using list-style-type and llist-style
 - more interactive forms are better forms
 - flow matters when event handlers are on an element and one of its ancetor or descendant els.
+- Forms can be aligned so they are easier to use.
+- you can space table sections out.